justledbetter/t/README.md

 $ go generate
 $ go run
 Some string in English
+Some string in colourful English
 $ LANG=es go run
 Some string in Spanish :)
+Some string in colourful English
 ```

 ## TODO
 * Initialization is fairly UNIX-centric right now, need to port the locale detection function to Windows.
+* Locale names need to be harmonized with i18n standards, it's a little bit fast and loose right now.
 * Improve the tscan utility to be able to ingest existing JSON files and add newly-discovered strings (defaulting to ./lang/C.json)